-Washington, D.C. – Congressman Chris Stewart (R-Utah) released the following statement after voting in favor of the Tax Cuts and Jobs Act.
+Washington, D.C. – Rep. Chris Stewart (R-Utah) released the following statement after voting against the $1.3 trillion spending bill:

 In The News

 Many times over the course of President Obama’s second term, I have stood on the House floor and made an obvious but important observation.
 Our Founding Fathers got it right.
 They gave us a president and not a king.
 Knowing this, I have objected vigorously as this President pulls more and more unconstitutional powers to himself.

 In July 2015, Garfield County was forced to declare a state of emergency based on rapidly declining school enrollment.
 Simply put, their schools are dying because families cannot stay in the county.
 And why can’t they stay?
 Because there are so few jobs capable of sustaining a family.

 I was one of the Air Force’s B-1 pilot representatives for the verification of the START treaties with the former Soviet Union during my 14 years in the military.
 In those years I learned much about implementing a credible national-security policy.

 To understand net neutrality we have to go back a bit.

 The most valuable life lessons I learned at an early age came from growing up on a dairy farm in Cache Valley.
 There, my father taught me the value of hard work, education, and good citizenship.
 I also gained a love and respect for the animals we worked with daily.
 I still enjoy saddling up a horse for a ride in the mountains with my friends.